mikev-duff/time_tracker_service_basic/README.md

 1. Install the bundle with new Gem:
 >bundle install

-1. Create the User scaffolding, which generates the model, controller, and views for a user
+1. Create the User scaffolding, which generates the model, controller, and views for a user:
 >rails generate scaffold User name:string email:string password:string password_digest:string admin:boolean --no-test-framework

-1. Create the Task scaffolding, which generates the model, controller, and views for a task
+1. Create the Task scaffolding, which generates the model, controller, and views for a task:
 >rails generate scaffold Task project_name:string task_name:string performed_on:date hours:float notes:text user:references  --no-test-framework

 1. take a look at the routes - as you can see all of the CRUD endpoints have been created for us: